saghirb/Women-in-Parliament-Hex-Sticker/README.md

 # Women in Parliament Hex Sticker & Data

+**Are you bored with using the [R](https://r-project.org) iris, mtcars, ... datasets?**

-**Use the "Women in Parliament" data teach data wrangling and data analysis in [R](https://r-project.org).
-It will stimulate interesting data driven analyses and discussions.
-It has a hex sticker too ;)**
+**Then use the "Women in Parliament" data from the World Bank instead!.
+Great for teaching, learning, presentations or reprex.
+It has a hex sticker too!**

 ## Women in Parliament Hex Sticker